wymcg/matricks/02_plugins.md

 This page describes how to get started writing plugins for Matricks in Rust, and will **assume basic knowledge of Rust**.

-Since Matricks is built on top of [Extism](https://extism.org), plugins can (in theory) be built in several different languages, including C, Zig, Go, Haskell, AssemblyScript, and JavaScript [^js].
+Since Matricks is built on top of [Extism](https://extism.org), plugins can (in theory) be built in several different languages, including C, Zig, Go, Haskell, AssemblyScript, and JavaScript.
 Plugin development in languages other than Rust untested and not recommended.

-[^js]: At the time of writing, JavaScript support for the Extism PDK is highly experimental.
-If you know JavaScript or TypeScript and really don't want to use Rust to make a plugin, I recommend looking into using AssemblyScript.

 # Prerequisites
 # Installing Rust and the `wasm32-wasi` Target